Home > Blog >

 • Help with repetitive tasks such as scanning, labeling, and small‑item handling to reduce human error.

-• They are mobile or easily redeployable, supporting various tasks as demand shifts across the warehouse.
+• Mobile or easily redeployable, supporting various tasks as demand shifts across the warehouse.

 • Integrate with warehouse automation software to receive digital work instructions and send back confirmations.